 Veezhinathan explained how the AI task force set up by the Government is also an amalgamation of thought leaders from multiple disciplines — academicians, government officials, corporates and people with other specialisations.
-He added that it was an enriching experience working with such a multitude of talent.
+He added that it was an enriching experience working with such a multitude of talents.

 The 18-member AI Task Force includes:

 - Anuj Kapuria, High Tech RoboticSystemz Ltd

 - Anurag Agarwal, Institute of Genomics and Integrative Biology, CSIR